Renovation of the nuclear weapon arsenal of the United States: National Security Campus

 The old facility in Kansas City was originally an aero-engine plant which was converted to make components for nuclear weapons in 1949.
 After 50 years, it had become decrepit and was regularly flooded by a river.
 A replacement plant was opened on higher ground nearby in 2014 at a cost of $700 million.
 Equipment was transferred from the old plant including 30,000 crates and an 87,000 pound milling machine.
 The new facility is cleaner and more modern and will have lower running costs than the old one.
 Its main task now is to triple the life of the W76 warheads used on submarine-launched ballistic missiles from the original 20 years to 60 years.

 Sandia

 The Z machine at Sandia which is used to simulate a thermonuclear device.

 The Sandia National Laboratories tests nuclear weapons to ensure they can withstand extreme physical stress such as missile launch and re-entry.
-Their testing equipment includes centrifuges, a rocket sled, six-inch cannon and wind tunnel.
+Their testing equipment includes centrifuges, a pulsed power system, a rocket sled, six-inch cannon and wind tunnel.
 A major overhaul of these was completed in 2014, at a cost of about $100 million.